 From the point of view of the company, the distinction between the primary and secondary markets is fundamental.
 The primary market is the market for "new" financial products, from equity issues to bond issues and everything in between.
-It is the market for newly-minted financial securities where the company can raise fresh money.
+It is the market for newly minted financial securities where the company can raise fresh money.

 Conversely, the secondary market is the market for "used" financial products.
-Securities bought and sold on this market have already been created and are now simply changing hands, without any new securities being created.
+Securities bought and sold on this market have already been created and are now simply changing hands, without any new securities being created and consequently without any new money for the company.